Welcome

 Key Term: lease

-A legal estate in land granting exclusive possession to a tenant for a certain term in exchange for rent.
+A legal estate in land, granting exclusive possession to a tenant for a certain term and usually in return for payment of rent.
+Must have certainty of term, exclusive possession, and compliance with formalities (usually as a deed).

 Key Term: underlease